muhammadbassiony/Rulem/README.md

 ## Configuration

-- Configuration is stored in YAML (default: `~/.config/rulemig/config.yaml`)
+- Configuration is stored in YAML (default: `~/.config/rulem/config.yaml`)
-- Set or update storage locations for instruction files
+- Set or update storage locations for rule files
 - Supports both default and custom locations for each assistant

 ## Supported AI Assistants